MattF-NSIDC/thinkpad-t14-gen3-intel-screen-tearing/README.md

 # Screen tearing Lenovo Thinkpad T14 Gen3 (Intel)

-Got a new Thinkpad T14 Gen3 (Intel) and was experiencing screen tearing on both my internal and external displays even when using `picom`.
+Got a new Thinkpad T14 Gen3 (Intel) and was experiencing screen tearing on both my internal and external displays when using `i3` window manager as part of the Regolith DE.
+This occurred even when using `picom`.
 Tweaking picom settings didn't get me anywhere, but I didn't document what I tried.
 I started documenting after changing focus from picom.

 ## Firefox